-With smart meters now installed in more than 60 percent of US homes, and with more being rolled out by the minute, concerns about smart meter radiation are more relevant than ever.
+With smart meters now installed in more than 75 percent of US homes and more being rolled out by the minute, concerns about smart meter radiation are more relevant than ever.
 So just how safe are smart meters, and what might the dangers be from having a smart meter installed at your home?

 Table of Contents

 A smart meter is an electronic device that digitally records your energy usage.
 It uses wireless communication (like cellular data networks) to transmit your usage data directly to your utility provider, eliminating the need for a manual reading using a meter reader.

 Utility companies claim that smart meters deliver benefits to consumers — like access to more data, better services, and cost and energy savings through data analysis.